-Admission to candidacy for the Master's degree includes an application, completion of the requirements below, and approval by the Academic Policies Committee.
+Admission to candidacy for the Master's degree includes an application, completion of the requirements below (including GRST 500), and approval from the APC (Academic Policies Committee).

-- 1. Show an aptitude for graduate study by the completion of 13 semester hours of graduate work with a grade point average of at least 3.0. - Successfully complete the written exercise and include it for review in eportfolio. - Students are responsible for scheduling a candidacy review at a time mutually convenient for the student and his/her advisor.
-The application for Admission to Candidacy must be on file in the Graduate Education Department prior to the candidacy review. - 4.
-Successful completion of EDUC 500 and GRST 500.
+- 1. Show an aptitude for graduate study by the completion of 13 semester hours of graduate work with a grade point average of at least 3.0. - Successfully complete the written exercise and include it for review in e-portfolio. - Students are responsible for scheduling a candidacy review at a time mutually convenient for the student and his/her advisor.
+The application for admission to candidacy must be on file in the Graduate Education Department prior to the candidacy review. - Successful completion of EDUC 500 (Methods of Action Research for Teacher Leaders) and GRST 500.